0xMukesh/thw-faucet-cli/blog.md

 Let's test it out 🚀!
 Let me delete the `.thw-faucet-cli` folder from my root directory as I want to test the login command as well.

 Let's first build the code of the cli by using the `yarn build` command.
-Open another terminal window and cd into the server folder and run `yarn dev` command.
-Open another terminal window and cd into the web folder and run `yarn dev` command.
+Open another terminal window cd into the server folder and run the `yarn dev` command.
+Open another terminal window cd into the web folder and run the `yarn dev` command.

 😱 Oh no!
-We have just found an issue apparently the `login` command redirects to `localhost:3000` which we thought to be the port where the frontend would run but we have gave that port to the backend so let's do a quick fix in the backend code and change the port from `3000` to `8080`.
+We have just found an issue the `login` command redirects to `localhost:3000` which we thought to be the port where the frontend would run but we have given that port to the backend so let's do a quick fix in the backend code and change the port from `3000` to `8080`.
 We would also have to change the `apiUrl` variable in the `cli/src/constants/constants.ts` folder.

 ```ts
 import * as os from "os";